Hong Kong government pledges funds to boost economy hit by months of unrest

 Hong Kong is a top shopping destination for Chinese tourists.
 But the unrest has scared off visitors and hit spending.
 This week the city recorded its largest-ever retail collapse, with sales dropping 24.3 percent to HK$30.1 billion in October.

-Asia’s largest distributor of luxury brands, the Blubell group, has appealed to Hong Kong landlords to scrap the base rent in shopping malls, saying a slump in tourist spending will push even more retailers out of business.
+Asia’s largest distributor of luxury brands, Bluebell Group, has appealed to Hong Kong landlords to scrap the base rent in shopping malls, saying a slump in tourist spending will push even more retailers out of business.

 Separately, police this week re-entered the campus of a university besieged for more than 10 days last month, picking up chemicals and petrol bombs hoarded by anti-government protesters.